standingtree/shopping-cart/README.md

 A simple shopping cart, using stateful React components.

 How to use:
-- Click a fruit in the fruit shelf to add it to the shopping cart
+- Click a garment in the Items In Stock list to add it to the shopping cart
-- Click a fruit in the shopping cart to move it back to the fruit shelf
+- Click a garment in the Shopping Cart to move it back to the Items In Stock